david-fiaty/Drupal-7---Content-Type-Clone/README.txt

 INTRODUCTION
 ------------

-Content Type Clone allows users with the "Administer content types" permission to clone content types in one click.
+Content Type Clone alows users with the "Administer content types" permission to clone content types in one click.